vrk-kpa/opendata/doc/local-installation.md

 `vagrant destroy` will completely remove the virtual machine, requiring you to create a new one with `up` again.

+### Advanced provisioning with Ansible

+If you need to make adjustments to the provisioning configuration, you can either edit the Ansible settings in the Vagrant file, or simply run Ansible without Vagrant:

+    ansible-playbook --inventory-file=vagrant/vagrant-ansible-inventory --user=$USER -v --ask-sudo-pass --ask-pass ansible/site.yml --skip-tags=has-hostname,non-local # from the main ytp directory

 ### Access to service